mattdillham/Final-Project/README.md

 # Tuesday November 3rd

 # Wednesday November 4th
 The group met at class time at 7pm and worked with Luke until 9pm.
-Slcak messages were sent throughout the day.
+Slack messages were sent throughout the day.

 # Thursday November 5th
 Slack messgaes were sent throughout the day.